 The road to national unity is eminently clear.
-It can only be based on civil and political equality of all our communities; a consistent commitment to freedom, democracy and the improvement in the living standard of all Malaysian masses.
+It can only be based on civil and political equality f all our communities; a consistent commitment of freedom, democracy and the improvement in the living standard of all Malaysian masses.

-There are in fact ample opportunities for contact between our various people if there are no obstacles to free association and organisation in the political, economic, social and cultural institutions.
+There are in fact ample opportunities for ontact between our various people if there are no obstacles to free association and organisation in the solitical, economic, social and cultural institutions.